-Glassgow-based theatre company, Birds of Paradise (BOP) was invited to Kathmandu to facilitate a five-day workshop for young disabled leaders, professionals from disability organisations and theatre professionals.
+Glasgow-based theatre company, Birds of Paradise (BOP) was invited to Kathmandu to facilitate a five-day workshop for young disabled leaders, professionals from disability organisations and theatre professionals.
 Twenty-six participants – 14 disabled people, eight art professionals and representatives from art organisations and four representatives from disability organisations - took part in the workshops.

 The workshop focused on disability, equality and inclusivity wherein the facilitators talked to the participants regarding how BOP makes use of creative access and collaborative working in theatre production.
-The Facilitators also mentored the participants to develop project ideas through which four individual participants have received micro grants, outputs of which will be produced by September 2019.
+The Facilitators also mentored the participants to develop project ideas through which four individual participants have received micro-grants, outputs of which will be produced by September 2019.